 Are you thinking about starting a compost pile to grow great food for your garden’s soil right in your own backyard?
 Are you tired of throwing away kitchen scraps and watching them get carted off to the landfill?
-There are a lot of composting methods out there but may I suggest 3 reasons to use a compost tumbler?
+There are a lot of composting methods out there but here are 3 reasons to use a compost tumbler!

 A What is a Compost Tumbler?

 First things first: what is a compost tumbler?

 Well, there’s the name brand version – ComposTumbler.
 The ComposTumbler units cost about $400 depending on what size you buy.
 I’ve had two commercial tumblers in my gardening career and I like them very much for the reasons you’ll see enumerated below.